 Rides: The FLSC provides, on an as-available basis, rides to non-member visitors.
-For such flights, (due to insurance requirements) a commercially rated sailplane pilot, current in the make and model of the sailplane to be flown, per FARs part 61 must operate the sailplane.
+For such flights, (due to insurance requirements) a commercially rated sailplane pilot, current to take passengers per FARs part 61 must operate the sailplane.
 The Ops manager must collect payment at the time of the ride.
-Fees will be posted on the website, and briefed yearly.
+Fees will be posted on the website and briefed yearly.
 Licensed Private pilot club members may provide rides to friends and relatives if they have been approved and current according to FARs.
-To give a ride from the back seat, they must have had a checkout previously.
+To give a ride from the back seat, they must have had a checkout previously in that sailplane.